-Prices for dive excursions (including tanks and rental gear), accommodations, and local food options are very reasonable, as well, making Cozumel in Quintana Roo Mexico an overall great value for a top-notch scuba diving destination.
+Prices for open water certification courses (including tanks and rental gear), dive packages, accommodations, and local food options are very reasonable, as well.

 Living and SCUBA diving here year-round, I’m spoiled by Cozumel’s consistently good diving conditions – namely the clear visibility and very warm ocean water temperatures.
+If you have a dive certification, you’ve got to add “dive Cozumel” to your short list.

 The beautiful marine life includes various sea turtle varieties, nurse sharks, spotted eagle rays, moray eels, loads of colorful tropical reef fish, barracuda, ocean triggerfish, and more.